 Select the network that you want to configure and start with editing metadata

 As a first step, select the network that you want to configure by selecting the network object (second level in the tree).
+This is done by simply clicking on the respective entry in the discovery table.

 In the top section of the network details pane you can and should specify a name for the selected network, which greatly enhances usability.
 For example, instead of dealing with a non-descript IP address such as 192.168.10.0/24, from which there might be many in your organization, you and your co-workers would find it easier to use something like Converter Bus 3.